Refusal to serve in the Israel Defense Forces: 2023 "Youth Against Dictatorship" letter

 In September 2023, over 200 Israeli youth released an open letter entitled Youth Against Dictatorship announcing that they would refuse to serve.

 On December 26, 2023, Israeli teen Tal Mitnick was sentenced to 30 days in jail for refusing the draft, refusing to participate in the Gaza war, which he condemned as "a revenge campaign... not only against Hamas, but against all Palestinian people."
 Mitnick's comments about his actions were shared by Mesarvot, which is one of several support groups for conscientious objectors to the IDF or refuseniks.
 In February 2024, Sofia Orr was also jailed for refusing to serve in the IDF, explaining that she had made the decision when she was 15 because "if I enlisted, I would be taking part in and normalizing a decades-long cycle of violence".
-Another war refuser, Ariel Davidod, declared his refused to serve in October 2023 but was not jailed.
+Another war refuser, Ariel Davidod, declared his refusal to serve in October 2023 but was not jailed.